St. Vincent de Paul Clothing Drive

 FOCUS Ministry – Sarah Grubb Support

 FOCUS (focus.org) is a Catholic apostate that aims to share the hope and joy of the gospel with college students across the United States.
-Sarah Grubb was a parishioner before going to college.
-She has graduated, and is now has a ministry with FOCUS at Ole Miss.
+Sarah Grubb was a parishioner before going to college at Ole Miss.
+She has graduated, and is now working on the FOCUS Missions team at their Denver Support Center.
 She is asking for financial assistance, and our Council has agreed to support her in this effort.
 If you are interested in helping out, click here to make a tax deductible donation by credit or debit card.

 Message From The Grand Knight